ascpial/ComputerCreate/README.md

 ## I have an issue, contributing

-Feel free to open an issue on the [GitHub](https://github.com/ascpial/ComputerCreate), if you have any question or issues!
+Feel free to open an issue on the [GitHub](https://github.com/ascpial/ComputerCreate), if you have any question or issues.

 I you want to contribute, you can open a pull request and I will take a look at it.